-The Clerk's Office has forms available for use by pro se, non-prisoner litigants including the following forms: General Complaint Form; Title VII Form; Non-prisoner Application to Proceed Without Prepayment of Fees; Motion Form & Instructions; Notice of Appeal Form; Copy Request Form; Notice of Change of Address Form; and Social Security Form (for use when seeking judicial review of a decision of the Commissioner of Social Security).
+The Clerk's Office has the following forms available for use by pro se litigants: 28 U.S.C. § 2254 Packet; 28 U.S.C. § 2255 Packet; 42 U.S.C. § 1983 Prisoner Packet; General Complaint Form; Title VII Form; Prisoner Application to Proceed Without Prepayment of Fees; Non-prisoner Application to Proceed Without Prepayment of Fees; Motion Form & Instructions; Notice of Appeal Form; and Copy Request Form.

-You can obtain free copies of any of the Court's pro se forms on the Court's website.
+You can obtain free copies of any of the Court's pro se forms by contacting the Clerk's Office and requesting that the forms be mailed to you.
+The forms are also on the Court's website.
 Click here to view the Court's pro se forms.
-Free copies are also available at the Clerk's Office in each division.